 - Finally, you cease thinking about this person or event at all.

 This conscious letting go practice in Buddhism is called metta meditation.
-Increasingly this type of meditation is being used as a healing exercise by physicians and people working with mental health because science and experience agree it works.
-For a guided practice to help with the calming down process, watch the following video:
+Increasingly, physicians and people working with mental health are using this type of meditation as a healing exercise.
+In addition, science and experience agree it works.

 “Big dreams.
 Small Steps.”

 This article is supported by Vantage Point Recovery, a lifestyle and recovery management center located in the Los Angeles / Southern California area.
 We welcome you to our community of readers as we improve our health and our lives, together.